danieldkim/charlotte/README.md

 Returns the key used by this browser instance to access/store the current version in `localStorage`.
 Is based on the `rootUrl`.

-## getAssetFileUrl(version, url)
+## getAssetUrl(version, url)

-Returns the URL for the asset in the filesystem cache.
+Returns the versioned URL for the asset.
+Returns the URL for the asset in the filesystem cache when `charlotte.inNativeApp` is `true`.
 You generally don't need to worry about this but there are some edge cases where the abstraction leaks and this method comes in handy, i.e. you want to set the background image for an element dynamically to an image asset:

-      var backgroundImageUrl = '/img/my-background.jpg';
+      var backgroundImageUrl = browser.getAssetUrl(page.version, '/img/my-background.jpg');
-      if (charlotte.inNativeApp) {
-        backgroundImageUrl = browser.getAssetFileUrl(page.version, backgroundImageUrl);
-      }
       page.find('#my-element').css('background-image', "url('" + backgroundImageUrl + "')");

 ## loadTemplates(version, paths, callback)